 The monks of the Monastery of the Archangels Michael and Gabriel are offering beautiful wall and hand crosses, finely wrought in pear wood.
 We are distributing them here in America as a way of helping our brethren in a martyric Orthodox Christian land.

 Each cross is made as follows: After the shape is cut by a bandsaw, the interior design, which was created by one of the monks, is machine-cut into the pear wood by a program also created by one of the monks.
 This forms an outline which is then completed by hand, with the monk carving the details of the face, body, and background.
-The monk then sands the cross and rubs it with olive oil.
+The monk then sands the cross.
+Wall crosses are hand-rubbed with olive oil.
 Hand crosses are sprayed with lacquer.

 (Each wall cross has a hole in the back for hanging.)